omg-dmn-taskforce/mdsa-omg-spec/README.md

 - `A_Annexes`           Annexes A onward, fill this in if you have supplementary annexes.

 #### Bibliography
 Note that there *is no section 3 Bibliography*.
-LaTeX creates a bibliography for you, automatically, based on what sources you cite from the .bib files, and ensures it is formatted according to OMG requirements.
+LaTeX creates a bibliography for you, automatically, based on what sources you cite from the `.bib` files, and ensures it is formatted according to OMG requirements.

+Citations are created with `\cite{bibkey}` where `bibkey` is the abbreviation for the reference used in the `.bib` file.
+Several `.bib` files are provided for you in `mdsa-omg-core` including ones for OMG and W3 specifications, and common ISO standards.
+Refer to these for the needed bibkey.

+By default, citations are NON-normative.
+To make a citation normative, add its bibkey to the provided list in `_Specification_AuthorSettings.tex`, such as:

+`\addtocategory{normative}{MOF25, MOF251, UML251, XMI, XMLSchema}`

+(Make sure to uncomment that line to activate it.)

-`specification.bib` is your team's bibliography file, add your non-OMG, non-ISO, non-W3 references here.
+`specification.bib` is your team's private bibliography file, add your non-OMG, non-ISO, non-W3 references here.
 For help with creating .bib entries, you can refer to any number of online resources, but we recommend starting with the biblatex documentation at: https://www.overleaf.com/learn/latex/Bibliography_management_in_LaTeX .

 #### Additional Files
 While this template structure is designed to handle most use cases possible, there is always that one team that breaks things and...
 I mean innovates.
 They innovate.